Top 11 IoT online courses to boost your career (free and paid) IoT security (internet of things security)

 Not a new concept

-The concept behind the internet of things -- that is, the idea of internet-connected devices -- existed decades before Ashton gave the concept its name, however.
+The concept behind the internet of things -- that is, the idea of internet-connected devices -- existed decades before Ashton gave the concept its name.
 In the past, the industry commonly referred to this concept as the embedded internet or pervasive computing, with Intel driving the former label until it became clear the term IoT was prevailing in the public's eye.

-One notable example of IoT that preceded the term was a modified Coca-Cola vending machine that became the first internet connected appliance in 1982.
+One notable example of IoT that preceded the term was a modified Coca-Cola vending machine that became the first internet-connected appliance in 1982.
 The machine, which was located at Carnegie Mellon University, reported its inventory and whether the drinks it contained were cold.

 In 1994, IEEE Spectrum magazine described the concept of "moving small packets of data to large sets of nodes," with the goal of integrating and automating everything from home appliances to entire factories.
 IoT in all but name.